pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Automatically Tuning Hyper-Parameters
 -------------------

-JaxPlan provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner, which:
+JaxPlan provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner.
+It:

 * supports multi-processing by evaluating multiple hyper-parameter settings in parallel
 * leverages Bayesian optimization to search the hyper-parameter space more efficiently
 * supports all types of policies that use config files.

-To run the automated tuning on the most important hyper-parameters, a script has already been prepared:
+To run the automated tuning on the most important hyper-parameters, a console command is packaged with JaxPlan:

 .. code-block:: shell

-    python -m pyRDDLGym_jax.examples.run_tune <domain> <instance> <method> <trials> <iters> <workers>
+    jaxplan tune <domain> <instance> <method> <trials> <iters> <workers> <dashboard>

 where: